scorewinner/CC-Mekanism-Fission/README.md

 6. Place a Lever on top of the Computer and flick it to start the program

 ## Disabling Turbine Monitoring
+You may want to remove the turbine monitoring from the script if you don't have a turbine or maybe you have the turbine set to "dump excess steam" or something.
 If you want to remove the Turbine from the Monitoring, you will need to remove a couple lines of code

 1. Open the Program with ```edit reactor.lua```